 15. day trips

-Day trips Silves was the ancient capital of the Algarve, and in the Silves includes a massive red brick castle.
+Day trips – Silves was the ancient capital of the Algarve, and Silves is home to a massive red brick castle.
 There are also traditional houses and cobbled streets leading down to the river.
-Alternative day trips from Lagos include the tranquil resort of Luz, the shopping town of Portimão and the busy resort of Praia da Rocha.
+Alternative day trips from Lagos include the quiet resort of Luz, the shopping town of Portimão and the bustling resort of Praia da Rocha.
 All these day trips can be reached by cheap public transport, and there is no requirement to hire a car.

 Meeting with blog readers